FrancisCrickInstitute/Linear_cell_stretcher/README.md

 - Attach the linear stage with the enclosure base (3D printed) using four M3 screws
 <img width="800" height="450" alt="image" src="https://github.com/user-attachments/assets/a0deb7cf-adf3-4c3f-bb51-e8a70bd0439a" />

+- The 5 mm bars are held using
+- Conenct the device and the control board